Azure Monitor Logs cost calculations and options

-The default pricing for Log Analytics is a Pay-As-You-Go model that's based on ingested data volume and data retention.
+The default pricing for Log Analytics is a pay-as-you-go model that's based on ingested data volume and data retention.
 Each Log Analytics workspace is charged as a separate service and contributes to the bill for your Azure subscription.
 Pricing for Log Analytics is set regionally.
-The amount of data ingestion can be considerable, depending on the following factors:
+The amount of data ingestion can be considerable, depending on:

 Data size calculation

-Data volume is measured as the size of the data that will be stored in GB (10^9 bytes).
-The data size of a single record is calculated from a string representation of the columns that are stored in the Log Analytics workspace for that record, regardless of whether the data is sent from an agent or added during the ingestion process.
-This includes any custom columns added by the logs ingestion API, transformations, or custom fields that are added as data is collected and then stored in the workspace.
+Data volume is measured as the size of the data sent to be stored and is measured in units of GB (10^9 bytes).
+The data size of a single record is calculated from a string representation of the columns that are stored in the Log Analytics workspace for that record.
+It doesn't matter whether the data is sent from an agent or added during the ingestion process.
+This calculation includes any custom columns added by the logs ingestion API, transformations or custom fields that are added as data is collected and then stored in the workspace.

 The billable data volume calculation is generally substantially smaller than the size of the entire incoming JSON-packaged event.
-Including the effect of the standard columns excluded from billing, on average across all event types the billed size is around 25% less than the incoming data size.
-This can be up to 50% for small events.
-It is essential to understand this calculation of billed data size when estimating costs and comparing to other pricing models.
+On average, across all event types, the billed size is around 25 percent less than the incoming data size.
+It can be up to 50 percent for small events.
+The percentage includes the effect of the standard columns excluded from billing.
+It's essential to understand this calculation of billed data size when you estimate costs and compare other pricing models.

-The following standard columns that are common to all tables, are excluded in the calculation of the record size.
+The following standard columns are common to all tables and are excluded in the calculation of the record size.
 All other columns stored in Log Analytics are included in the calculation of the record size.
+The standard columns are:

 Charges for other solutions and services